 \subsection{Mean time of detections of photons in the output fields}

-Making use of the exclusive probability densities one can determine formulae for the probability densities of times of the successive counts.
-We take into account the counts from the left and the right detector.
+Making use of the exclusive probability densities, one can determine formulae for the probability densities of the times of successive counts.
+Clearly, we take into account here the counts from the left and the right detector.
 The mean time of the first count can be calculated from the formula